 GSCA assists counselors in delivering more effective services by providing the means and information to enhance their skills, by supporting self-evaluation, and by conducting research to measure counselor effectiveness.
 Professional development programs and activities help maintain high standards and encourage quality performance.
 GSCA speaks for school counselors at the state and national levels through strong public relations and government relations programs and activities.
 GSCA members work in all educational settings from elementary through postsecondary education.

 Membership is open to those engaged in school counseling or related activities.
-GSCA publishes an annual educational journal, a twice annual printed newsletter titled the Beacon, and a monthly eNewsletter titled The Counselor Connection.
+GSCA publishes on-demand webinars and content year-round, a digital magazine titled the Beacon, and a bi-monthly eNewsletter titled The Counselor Connection.
 GSCA and its members are committed to the continuing development of the school counseling profession.

 The Georgia School Counselor Association supports school counselors in Georgia as they promote student success.